Artists’ Voices: Life in a Pandemic | National Gallery of Ireland

 Born in London, Miller moved to Ireland in 1984 and now lives and works in Sligo.
 He is a painter who works in the genres of portraiture, still life and landscape.
 Focusing primarily on local subjects, including the rural landscape of north-west Ireland, he has developed a vigorous painting technique that merges representation and expressionism.
 He was the winner of the National Gallery of Ireland’s inaugural portrait prize in 2014.

-In this episode, Miller discusses his work, including From Cogan’s Shed, and talks about aspects of his life during the COVID-19 emergency.
+From Cogan’s Shed, and talks about aspects of his life during the COVID-19 emergency.

 This conversation was recorded on 8 May 2020.